tomjoht/learnapidoc/_docs/conceptual_topics_in_api_docs/docapis_glossary_section.md

 The result:

+{% if site.format == "kindle" or site.format == "pdf" %}
+This content doesn't embed well in print, as it contains JavaScript.
+Please go to https://idratherbewriting.com/learnapidoc/docapis_glossary_section.html to view the content.
+{% endif %}

+{% if site.format == "web" %}

 <div style="margin: 20px 0px 20px 100px">Learning how to document <a href="javascript://" data-toggle="tooltip" title="{{site.data.glossary.api.def}}">APIs</a> is essential in a tech landscape that has shifted to an information economy, with the buying and selling of information more than physical goods.</div>

+{% endif %}

 Tooltips appear when you mouse over a link and disappear when you move your mouse off the link.
 Because of this behavior, don't include any links in tooltip text.
 If you want to link to text, use a [Bootstrap popover](https://getbootstrap.com/docs/4.0/components/popovers/).
 Just like with tooltips, popovers must also be initialized: